Is GPS Tracking of Employees Legal? What Crew Owners Should Know

 Consent: get agreement, in writing where you can

 Notice tells people.
 Consent records that they agreed.
 Some states lean harder on this than others, and a signed acknowledgment is cheap insurance either way.
-It also tends to lower the temperature of the conversation, because the person knows what they are agreeing to before their first punch, not after.
+It also tends to lower the temperature of the conversation, because the person knows what they're agreeing to before their first punch, not after.

 Limit it to work hours